Where did RMLS.com Go? What is a Real Estate MLS Good for?

 What is RMLS?

-On this blog, I refer to RMLS a lot.
-RMLS stands for Regional Multiple Listing Service.
-Every region across the US has one (there are over 600 MLS systems in the U.S.), but RMLS is specific to Oregon and Southern Washington.
-While RMLS has existed since 1991, first serving only the Portland metro area and later merging with other counties in Oregon and into southern Washington, real estate MLS systems have been around for much longer.
+I refer to RMLS often on this blog because it is an important tool in real estate transactions.
+The acronym RMLS stands for Regional Multiple Listing Service.
+Every geographic region across the US has a MLS (there are over 600 MLS systems in the United States), but RMLS is specific to Oregon and Southern Washington.
+The RMLS has existed since 1991, first serving only the Portland metro area and later merging with other counties in Oregon and then southern Washington.
+Other real estate MLS systems have been around for much longer.

 What is an MLS in Real Estate?

-The first Multiple Listing Service (MLS) was created in the 1800s as a way for real estate brokers to share information about properties and compensate each other for help making sales.
-The MLS is where real estate agents and other companies listing homes for sale puts the data locally.
-MLS systems consolidates the real estate market and levels the playing field for Brokers and home buyers.
-MLS systems used to be giant phone book sized novels.
-Now, in the digital age, access to MLS real estate information is easier than ever before.
-National portals, like Zillow and Realtor.com, take in IDX feeds from hundreds of local MLS systems to display home for sale information across the country.
+The first Multiple Listing Service (MLS) was created in the 1800s as a way for real estate brokers to share information about properties for sale and compensate each other for help in making sales on those properties.
+The MLS is where real estate agents and other companies listing homes for sale share the data locally.
+These MLS systems consolidate the real estate market and level the playing field for Brokers and home buyers.
+In the past, MLS systems were huge phone book-sized volumes.
+Brokers and home buyers would have to manually flip through them, page by page.
+Now in the digital age, access to MLS real estate information is easier than ever before.
+National portals, like Zillow, Redfin, and Realtor.com, take in IDX (feeds from hundreds of local MLS systems that display home for sale information across the country).
+IDX stands for Internet Data Exchange, and simply put, it is the data from the MLS that is shared directly to a variety of sites that display homes for sale.
+In short, IDX is the mechanism that provides all of the information for homes listed on the market.

 Where did RMLS.com go?

-In 2019, RMLS switched things up and hired the national IDX company, Homesnap.com, to be their public, front facing search portal.
-Homesnap is an IDX provider, meaning it is not the direct MLS information, but an interpretation from a feed of data from the MLS.
-Most every site a home buyer searches online uses what is called IDX in order to pull information from local MLS systems to show homes for sale.
-This is true for Zillow, Realtor.com, Redfin.com, Trulia.com, Homes.com and likely whatever other site a home buyer might be familiar with.
+In 2019, RMLS switched things up and hired the national IDX company, Homesnap.com, to be their public, front-facing search portal.
+But recently RMLS went back to providing native data itself via a membership for Realtors and now uses RMLSCentral.com as its landing page for real estate information.
+Homesnap is an IDX provider, much like Zillow, Realtor.com, Redfin.com, Trulia.com, Homes.com and likely any other home search site an interested buyer might be familiar with.
+An IDX provider does not have the direct MLS information, but instead an interpretation of the information from a feed of data coming from the MLS.
+Most of the sites a home buyer may search online use IDX in order to pull information from local MLS systems to display homes for sale.
 So now, only Agents (and other paid MLS subscribers) can access the original RMLS data.
-In my opinion, this is a shame as every MLS system has unique data points about their properties for sale that national IDX programs like Homesnap.com often miss.
+In my opinion, this is a shame, as every MLS system has unique data points about their properties for sale that national IDX programs like Homesnap.com or Zillow often miss.

 What’s the next best thing to RMLS.com?

-Looking to buy a home in Oregon or Washington?
+Looking to buy or sell a home in Oregon or Washington?